Sunny Cove (microarchitecture)

 Sunny Cove is a codename for a CPU microarchitecture developed by Intel, first released in September 2019.
 It succeeds the Palm Cove microarchitecture and is fabricated using Intel's 10 nm process node.
 The microarchitecture is implemented in 10th-generation Intel Core processors for mobile (codenamed Ice Lake) and third generation Xeon scalable server processors (codenamed Ice Lake-SP).
-10th-generation Intel Core mobile processors were released in September 2019, while the Xeon server processors were released in April 6, 2021.
+10th-generation Intel Core mobile processors were released in September 2019, while the Xeon server processors were released on April 6, 2021.

 There are no desktop products featuring Sunny Cove.
 However, a variant named Cypress Cove is used for the 11th-generation Intel Core desktop processors (codenamed Rocket Lake).
 Cypress Cove is a version of the Sunny Cove microarchitecture backported to Intel's 14 nm process node.

 The direct successor to the Sunny Cove microarchitecture is the Willow Cove microarchitecture, which powers the 11th-generation Intel Core mobile processors.

 Features

 Sunny Cove was designed by Intel Israel's processor design team in Haifa, Israel.

 Intel released details of Ice Lake and its microarchitecture, Sunny Cove, during Intel Architecture Day in December 2018, stating that the Sunny Cove cores would be focusing on single-thread performance, new instructions, and scalability improvements.
 Intel stated that the performance improvements would be achieved by making the core "deeper, wider, and smarter".

 Sunny Cove features a 50% increase in the size of L1 data cache, a larger L2 cache dependent on product size, larger μOP cache, and larger second-level TLB.
 The core has also increased in width, by increasing execution ports from eight to ten and by doubling the L1 store bandwidth.
 Allocation width has also increased from four to five.
 The 5-level paging scheme supports a linear address space up to 57 bits and a physical address space up to 52 bits, increasing the virtual memory space to 128 petabytes, up from 256 terabytes, and the addressable physical memory to 4 petabytes, up from 64 terabytes.